radyakaze/nuxt-dompurify/README.md

 </script>
 ```

-This will sanitize the `unsafe_html` variable, ensuring it is safe to render in the DOM.
+This will sanitize the `dirtyHtml` variable, ensuring it is safe to render in the DOM.

 ## Profiles